Glenn Dunks is an award-winning film critic from Melbourne, Australia.

 In 2010, Glenn began writing film reviews and features for Australian print institution The Big Issue.
 In the following decade, he has contributed to world-renowned publications such as The Guardian, Vanity Fair and The Film Experience where he covers documentary film on a weekly basis.
-In Australia, his work has been published across outlets including Metro Magazine, Flicks Australia, Junkee, SBS Film, SBS Sexuality, Broadsheet, Quickflix, Concrete Playground and the online edition of Overland Journal.
+In Australia, his work has been published across outlets including Metro Magazine, ScreenHub, Flicks Australia, Junkee, SBS Film, SBS Sexuality, Broadsheet, Quickflix, Concrete Playground and the online edition of Overland Journal.
+He is also the regular film critic for Air Nuigini's Paradise Magazine.
 His work has been republished by IndieWire’s Women and Hollywood blog and the Media, Entertainment and Arts Alliance union’s quarterly print publication The Equity Magazine.
 He has also been spotlighted by The Age.

 Email me at: